 The Annual Meeting of Shareholders is a business-only meeting without presentations by management and Pacific Enterprises does not encourage attendance by either board members or public shareholders.
 Last year none of the directors attended the meeting.
-However, as stated in the Notice of Annual Meeting, shareholders of Pacific Enterprises are invited to attend the Annual Meeting of Shareholders of Sempra Energy.
-Directors of Pacific Enterprises are expected to attend the Sempra Energy Annual Meeting, which will include presentations regarding Pacific Enterprises and its Southern California Gas Company subsidiary.

 Shareholders who wish to communicate with the board of Pacific Enterprises or an individual director may do so by a letter addressed directly to the board or the director at the address set forth under the caption "Pacific Enterprises."